GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 *GMT* will compile and install using the Microsoft Visual C/C++ compiler.
 We expect other WIN32/64 C compilers to give similar results (e.g., the Intel compiler).
-Since **configure** cannot be run you must manually rename to .
-The netCDF home page gives full information on how to compile and install netCDF; precompiled libraries are also available.
-At present we simply have a lame file that compiles the entire *GMT* package, and which compiles most of the supplemental programs.
 If you just need to run *GMT* and do not want to mess with compilations, get the precompiled binaries from the *GMT* ftp sites.

 MINGW|MSYS and GMT
 ------------------